Nelson-Aalen kernel estimator to the tail index of right censored Pareto-type data: Real data application

 \section{\textbf{Real data application }}

 The data used in this study pertain to insurance losses that are collected by the US Insurance Services Office, Inc. Available in the "copula" package of the statistical software R, these data have been analyzed in several studies, such as in \cite{FV98}, \cite{Klugman99} and \cite{DPV06} amongst others.
 The sample consists of $1500$ observations, $34$ of which are right censored.
 In insurance, censoring occurs when the loss exceeds a policy limit representing the maximum amount a company can compensate.
 Each loss has its own policy limit which varies from one contract to another.
-We apply our estimation methodology to this dataset using the biweight and triweight kernel functions resulting in estimators $\widehat{\gamma}_{1,K_{2}}$ and $\widehat{\gamma}_{1,K_{3}}$ respectively.
-These are plotted, in the right panel of Figure \ref{loss}, as functions of the number of upper order statistics $k$ along with $\widehat{\gamma}_{1}^{\left( MNS\right) }$ and $\widehat{\gamma}_{1}^{\left( W\right) }.$ We also plot the empirical proportion of upper non-censored observations $\widehat{p}$ in the left panel of Figure \ref{loss}, where we clearly see that $\widehat{p}>1/2$ for the vast majority of $k$ values.
-Our estimators tend to provide lower values for the tail index, compared to the other two, which clearly appear more volatile, especially for small values of $k.$ Overall, all curves exhibit an increasing trend, reflecting the impact of larger numbers of upper order statistics on extreme value based estimation.
-These results suggest that kernel estimators offer a more smooth and stable alternative, as discussed in Section \ref{sec3}.
+We apply our estimation methodology to this dataset using the biweight kernel function, resulting in the estimator $\widehat{\gamma}_{1,K_{2}}.$ These are plotted, in the right panel of Figure \ref{loss}, as functions of the number of upper order statistics $k$ along with $\widehat{\gamma}_{1}^{\left( MNS\right) }.$ We also plot the empirical proportion of upper non-censored observations $\widehat{p}$ in the left panel of Figure \ref{loss}, where we clearly see that $\widehat{p}>1/2$ for the vast majority of $k$ values.
+Our estimator tends to provide lower values for the tail index compared to $\widehat{\gamma }_{1}^{\left( MNS\right) },$ which clearly appears more volatile, especially for small values of $k.$ Overall, the two curves exhibit an increasing trend, reflecting the impact of larger numbers of upper order statistics on extreme value based estimation.
+These results suggest that kernel estimator offer a more smooth and stable alternative, as discussed in Section \ref{sec3}.